dickdavis/model-context-protocol-rb/README.md

 Then, implement the `call` method to build your resource.
 Any context values provided in the server configuration will be available in the `context` hash.
 Use the `respond_with` instance method to ensure your resource responds with appropriately formatted response data.

+You can also log from within your resource by calling a valid logger level method on the `logger` and passing a string message.

 This is an example resource that returns a text response:

 ```ruby